qcpolimi/JobShopScheduling/README.md

 # Job Shop Scheduling
 This repository hosts the code in support of the article "Evaluating the Job Shop Scheduling Problem on a D-Wave Quantum Annealer", published on Nature Scientific Reports as part of the "Quantum information and computing" guest edited collection.
+The paper is open access [here](https://doi.org/10.1038/s41598-022-10169-0).
 See the websites of our [quantum computing group](https://quantum.polimi.it/) for more information on our teams and works.

 If you wish to cite this work, please do so using the following BibTex format:
 ```